Butterfly Girls Study

 Comparison of Body Composition Measures to Assess Childhood Obesity

 There are limitations to using body mass index in children to assess unhealthy weight gain and risk for disease such as asthma and cardiovascular disease.
-We began a systematic literature review to examine the nature of different measures used to assess body composition in children and correlate them with objective measures of body composition.
+We are currently conducting a systematic literature review to examine the nature of different measures used to assess body composition in children and correlate them with objective measures of body fat.

 Markers of Inflammation and Stress in Mothers and Infants

-We are conducting a pilot study to measure markers of inflammation and stress in human milk and other biological samples.
-We intend to correlate the markers with measures of maternal stress, maternal and child diet, and risk for cardiovascular disease.
+We are conducting a pilot study in which we are measuring markers of inflammation and stress in human milk and other biological samples.
+We intend to correlate the markers with measures of maternal stress and maternal and child measures of diet and risk for cardiovascular disease.

 Social and Demographic Determinants of Maternal and Child Health